Action of 1 August 1801: Aftermath

 Enterprise's victory over Tripoli had very different consequences for the two nations involved.
-In Tripoli, the defeat, combined with severity of Rous' punishment, severely hurt morale throughout the city, and led to significant reductions in recruitment for Tripolitan ships' crews.
-In the United States, the exact opposite occurred, with wild publicity surrounding the arrival of news that the Americans had won their first victory over the Tripolitans.
-The American government gave a month's pay as a bonus to each of Enterprise's crew members, and honored Sterett by granting him a sword and calling for his promotion.
+In Tripoli, the defeat, combined with the severity of Rous' punishment, severely hurt morale throughout the city and led to significant reductions in recruitment for Tripolitan ships' crews.
+In the United States, the opposite occurred, with wild publicity surrounding the arrival of news that the Americans had won their first victory over the Tripolitans.
+The American government gave a month's pay as a bonus to each of Enterprise's crew members and honored Sterett by granting him a sword and calling for his promotion.
 Fanciful plays were written about the victorious Americans, and morale and enthusiasm about the war reached a high point.
 The victory did not have any long-term consequences in the conduct of the war, however.
-Dale's blockade of Tripoli was ineffective in preventing ships from entering and leaving the port, and was equally ineffective in altering the Pasha's diplomatic stance toward the Americans.
+Dale's blockade of Tripoli was ineffective in preventing ships from entering and leaving the port and was equally ineffective in altering the pasha's diplomatic stance toward the Americans.
 Dale's squadron was relieved in 1802 by another under Richard Morris.